2025-2026 Academic Year Deadlines and Important Information

 Program and degree requirement changes are processed outside of CRS and happen whenever there is a modification, addition, or deletion within the existing graduate or undergraduate program requirements.

-For example: modification like a course renumbering will cause a change in CRS (to the details of the actual course) and then separately a proposal to change the catalog entry should be submitted if the course is listed as a program requirement.
+For example: modification such as a course renumbering will cause a change in CRS (to the details of the actual course) and then separately a proposal to change the catalog entry should be submitted if the course is listed as a program requirement.
 A change such as a graduate program admissions prerequisite change would NOT cause a change in CRS.
 It would only require a change to the graduate program requirements.
 If you are ever unsure, please consult the enrollment management specialists.

 Program change details are voted on by the initiating faculty, then submitted to the CNAS EMC for formatting into the two-column template that is required for Committee on Educational Policy (CEP) review.
 The addition/change/deletion must be accompanied by a detailed justification for action approved by the faculty and is included within the Word document which has the current catalog information in the left column and the proposed catalog information in the right column.
 The two-column document is then forwarded to the CNAS Undergraduate Advising Center for a brief review and then on to the CNAS Executive Committee for discussion and voting.

-• Helpful Hint: Send program change request details in a clear and concise manner along with a justification to your staff contact (the CNAS EMC for undergraduate and the Student Services Advisor for graduate) via e-mail without making changes to the two-column Word document itself.
+- Helpful Hint: Send program change request details in a clear and concise manner along with a justification to your staff contact (the CNAS EMC for undergraduate and the Student Services Advisor for graduate) via e-mail without making changes to the two-column Word document itself.
 It is easier for us to interpret what you need and then incorporate the changes into the document quickly on our end.
 For details on the information required and two-column format please consult each Committee's website.

 When the CNAS Executive Committee approves an undergraduate program document it is then routed forward to the CEP for review.
 If approved, it then goes to the Academic Senate for final review and approval.
 For more information about CEP Guidelines, please visit their website.